Oil burner: Fuel injection

+Because of erosion from friction with the oil, and possible blockage due to debris in the fuel, they need replacement when worn.

-Alternatively fuel may be passed over a tiny orifice fed with compressed air.
-This arrangement is referred to as Babington atomiser/nozzle, named after its inventor Robert Babington.
-As the oil flows over the nozzle, the fuel needn't be under any great pressure.
-If the pump can handle such the oil may even contain lumps such as scraps of food.
-Because it is only compressed air that passes through the orifice hole, such nozzles do not suffer much from erosion.
+Alternatively to standard nozzles, fuel may be passed in front of a tiny orifice fed with compressed air.
+This arrangement is referred to as a Babington atomiser or Babington nozzle, named after its inventor Robert Babington.
+As the oil flows in front of the nozzle and not through it, high fuel pressure is not needed.
+Because it is only compressed air that passes through the orifice hole, such nozzles do not suffer from significant erosion.